muxinc/media-chrome/docs/src/pages/en/themes/index.md

 ### Creating a theme

-First we define the `<template>` with a unique `id` attribute and add the HTML and CSS as contents for the theme of our dreams.
+First define the `<template>` with a unique `id` attribute and add the HTML and CSS as contents for the theme you're creating.
 Any valid HTML is allowed.

-Next up declare a `<media-theme>` element where you would like to show the theme, set a `template` attribute to your chosen unique template `id` to link them up and voila your theme will appear!
+Next up declare a `<media-theme>` element where you would like to show the theme, set a `template` attribute to your chosen unique template `id` to link them up.
+This is all you need for your theme to appear.

 ```html